zpz/zpz.github.io/_posts/2020-04-17-batched-service.md

 This starts off pretty good.
 The bad news is, this is all the low-hanging fruit there is.
 Next, we have to tackle the tricky part---batching.

-## How to support request batching---the first part
+## Request batching---the first part

 Batching is accomplished by two parts in coordination.
 The first part happens before data is sent to the worker process.